TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-typedoc.md

 # Custom Tags

 The most important API items (`VirtualGrid`, `VirtualList`) are listed last in the TypeDoc index and navigation bar.
-They're React components not obscure functions.
+They're React components not random functions.
 They should be called out separately.

 TypeDoc supports a custom [`@group`](https://typedoc.org/tags/group/) tag to define your own groups in the index.
 I marked `VirtualList` and `VirtualGrid` with `@group Components`.

-Of course, API Extractor reports an invalid tag error when I use them.
+Of course, API Extractor reports an invalid tag error when I build the project.
 I need to create a `tsdoc.json` configuration file to [tell the TSDoc parser about custom tags](https://api-extractor.com/pages/configs/tsdoc_json/).

 TypeDoc comes with a `tsdoc.json` file which declares all its custom tags.
-However, annoyingly, you also need a separate declaration to say which tags you're using to shut the warning up.
+However, you also need a separate declaration to say which tags you're using to shut the warning up.

 ```json
 {